Today I’m sharing a step-by-step tutorial on how to makeover a Victorian antique sofa with chalk paint.

 What you will need for this DIY project.

-First step is to wipe down the sofa of any dirt or dust.
+Step 1: The first step is to wipe down the fabric and wood from any dirt or dust.

-Spraying one section at a time, make sure to douse the area really good with water.
+Spraying one section at a time, make sure to douse the area really well with water.

 - Spray the fabric with water.